Clemapfel/jluna/docs/manual.md

 ## The `unsafe` Library

 > **Waning**: Misuse of this part of jluna can lead to exception-less crashes, data corruption, and memory leaks.
-Only user who are confident when  handling raw memory with no safety-nets are encouraged to employ these functions.
+Only user who are confident at handling raw memory with no safety-nets are encouraged to employ these functions.

-> **Tip**: Unlike with other headers, it may be instructive to [visit `unsafe_utilities.hpp`](../include/unsafe_utilities.hpp) periodically while reading this section, the inline documentation may clear up potential questions.

 So far, a lot of jlunas internal workings were intentionally obfuscated to allow more novice users to use jluna in a way that is easy to understand and 100% safe.
 For some applications, however, the gloves need to come off.
 This section will detail how to surrender the most central of jlunas conceits: safety.
-In return, we get **optimal performance**, achieving overheads of near 0% compared to the C-API, with some jluna functions actually being faster than their C-API counterpart.
+In return, we get **optimal performance**, achieving overheads of 0 - 5% compared to the C-API.

-Most of these functions are contained in the `jluna::unsafe` namespace, appropriately reminding users to be careful when using them at all times.
+Most of these functions are contained in the `jluna::unsafe` namespace, appropriately reminding users to be careful when using them.

 ### Unsafe Types